 - Complete a minimum of 150 credit hours.

-Students seeking a second degree with a business major must apply for certification into the Carson College (see Certification Requirements above) before they can enroll in 300-400-level business courses.
+Students seeking a second degree with a business major must apply to be admitted to the Carson College before they can enroll in 300-400-level business courses (see Admission to the Major and Minor requirements above).
 Students should consult the Carson Center for Student Success for specific degree requirements.

 Students planning to transfer to Washington State University should follow, as closely as possible, the University and College requirements listed above.
 It should also be noted that courses taken at community colleges are not accepted as transferable equivalents to 300-400-level courses at WSU.
 Transfer students are strongly advised to use the WSU Transfer Clearinghouse website to see how credits will transfer to WSU and to refer to the Carson Center for Student Success website for additional transfer information specific to Business.